wwatson4506/TeensyEXT4/README.md

 - ReadWrite.ino Demonstrates reading and writing test strings to a block device (append mode).
 - wavePlayerExt4.ino A sketch that plays wav files.
 - copyFilesUSB.ino Copy files between USB and SD devices.
 2 USB and 1 SD device supported.
 - ext4Formatter.ino Formats a USB or SD device to ext4.
+(Very Slow on big drives)

 #### WARNING: Fromatting an SD device works good but formatting a USB device is very SLOW!
 You might as well take a trip to the Bahamas and when you get back it might be done:)
 Have not figured out why yet.